Wondering when to take the MCAT? Not sure about letters of recommendation? Find answers to common questions about the MD Program admissions process.

 How many applicants are invited for an interview?

-Between 500 and 600 applicants are invited for an interview.
+Between 450 and 500 applicants will be invited to interview.